Gravity Rush: Sequel

 Keiichiro Toyama expressed interest in developing a sequel to Gravity Rush.
 After receiving the Tokyo Game Show 2012 TGS Game of the Year award, and receiving congratulations from fans Toyama said, "I'll do my best on the sequel".
 The sequel, titled Gravity Rush 2, was announced on Sony's TGS 2015 press conference and was released in the United States in 2017 for the PlayStation 4.

 After the release Kat was added to the Everybody's Golf 6 roster as downloadable content.
 Kat, Raven, Alias, and Yunica were added as a costume pack for LittleBigPlanet 2, LittleBigPlanet PS Vita, and LittleBigPlanet Karting.
 Kat is a playable character in PlayStation All-Stars Battle Royale, available as downloadable content. and made a cameo appearance in Astro's Playroom (2020).

 Film adaptation

 A film adaptation directed by Anna Mastro and written by Emily Jerome was reported to be in development at PlayStation Productions and Scott Free Productions.
+In January 2024, concept footage for the film was released at CES 2024.